fatjonfreskina/fatjonfreskina/README.md

 ### :star: Previously, I have created

-- Backend systems with C#, Entity Framework and MySQL
+- REST APIs with flask, fastapi, dotnet
-- Cross platform apps using .NET MAUI and Flutter
+- Cross platform applications using MAUI and Flutter
-- Any kind of script thanks to Python
 - Frontend apps using Vue.js and Bootstrap5
 - Machine Learning and Deep Learning models with Scikit-learn and PyTorch.

-Experienced in deploying solutions on Azure, Netlify, and Aruba, utilizing Docker containers and Nginx.
+Experienced in deploying solutions on Azure, Netlify, and Aruba, using Docker containers and Nginx.

 ### :hammer_and_wrench: Languages and Tools